hindutva/hindutva.github.io/content/main/books/chapekar_autobio.md

 the two books in our possession (which we had received from Velankar) might serve as evidence (against us) we burnt them.
 The Times (of India), the Bombay Gazette and the other English and Marathi newspapers then began to write about this Velankar affair with vehemence.
-In 997these articles the Police were blamed for their inability to detect such a (serious) offence.
-Thereupon the Police feeling rather ashamed began to arrest persons indiscriminately, take them to "Velankar for identification, and release them on his failing to identify them.
+In these articles the Police were blamed for their inability to detect such a (serious) offence.
+Thereupon the Police feeling rather ashamed began to arrest persons indiscriminately, take them to Velankar for identification, and release them on his failing to identify them.

 Apprehensive of falling into the clutches of the Police, we determined to piay a very clever trick on them in order to mislead them.
 We had already told him (Velankar) that all of as were inhabitants of Kolhapur.
-We now wrote in the Balbodh character a letter to the following effect in the style of an illiterate man :— " You sbandoned your own religion and became a convert to another and thereby disgraced the Maratha Community to which we belong.
+We now wrote in the Balbodh character a letter to the following effect in the style of an illiterate man :— " You abandoned your own religion and became a convert to another and thereby disgraced the Maratha Community to which we belong.
 We, therefore, inflicted a light punishment upon you and left for Kolhapur."

 In order to convince him (of the truth of the above statements) allusions were made in that latter to the books (given to us by him) and to certain incidents in our conversation with him.
 We caused Bhuskute to post it at Poona.
 We addressed it from Kothrud in order to make Velankar believe that we had started for Kolhapur on foot.

 When it reached him he showed it to the Police and said, " Do not make any more fruitless inquiries or bring any more men to me for identification.
 I am certain that they have gone to Kolhapur.".
 As soon as the Police heard this, they relaxed their efforts to our satisfaction.
 The English papers, however, continued to discuss the matter now and then.
 Hearing that Dr. Mackichan was more exasperated than any other person, we also found out and marked his bungalow.
 A few days afterwards, the bubonic plague now prevailing in the country broke out in Bombay.

 ### OUR HATRED OF THE ENGLISH
 In the meanwhile we again tried to get ourselves enlisted in a regiment, but failed.
 This was the last disappointment suffered by us and we strongly reviled the English as follows : " A system of